 To Serve

 - Cut into small squares and transfer to a plate.
 Repeat the process with the remaining batter.
-Serve hot with dipping sauce.
+Serve hot with the dipping sauce.

 To Store